MPFGlaser/SE_PrinterControllerScript/README.md

-# Printer Controller Script for Space Engineers
+# 3D Ship Printer Controller Script for Space Engineers

 A (hopefully) simple script for all your ship-printer-controlling needs.